Climate pledges of world’s top carbon emitters

 The 2015 Paris accord requires “nationally determined contributions” (NDCs) from countries to meet the global aim of limiting global warming to less than two degrees Celsius compared to pre-industrial levels – a target since tightened to 1.5C.

-China is by far the largest emitter, responsible for roughly a quarter of all carbon pollution currently and 14 percent since the start of industrial times.
+China is by far the largest emitter, responsible for roughly a quarter of all carbon pollution currently and 14% since the start of industrial times.

-In the medium term, it has promised to reduce the intensity of its emissions by as much as 65 percent by 2030 and peak emissions at the end of this decade.
+In the medium term, it has promised to reduce the intensity of its emissions by as much as 65% by 2030 and peak emissions at the end of this decade.

 More than half China’s energy comes from coal, the dirtiest fossil fuel.
 But it is also a leading producer of solar panels and electric vehicles.